Happy 2023! For a lot of us, the new year means a fresh start and brings resolve to take better care of our bodies.

 It never hurts to drink plenty of water, so it can’t hurt to rehydrate after a massage session.
-But massages don’t flush toxins into the bloodstream, and water wouldn’t help this process even if it was true.
+But massages don’t flush toxins into the bloodstream, and water wouldn’t help this process even if it were true.

-Know that massage doesn’t liberate environmental pollutants from cells or “squish” them into your bloodstream or excretory systems to be expelled.
+Massage doesn’t liberate environmental pollutants from cells or “squish” them into your bloodstream or excretory systems to be expelled.
 Again, that’s what your kidneys and digestive system are designed to do.

 The Lactic Acid Myth